 Mistake: Overly tight schedules create unnecessary pressure and raise the risk of mistakes.

 How to avoid: Build flexibility into your move schedule.
 If needed, negotiate an extension on your current lease or stagger the move across several days.
 Factor in downtime and give your team time to adjust.
+Our project managers work with clients to develop realistic timelines based on the specific requirements of each move.

 9. Not measuring furniture and equipment